 Eviction proceedings started against BJP’s J&K unit chief after High Court warning

-An eviction notice was issued to Sat Sharma on November 21 and he has also been asked to pay penal rent of Rs 73,470.
+Sat Sharma has also been asked to pay penal rent of Rs 73,470 for the government accommodations provided to him while he was the MLA from Jammu West.

 The Jammu and Kashmir administration has initiated proceedings to evict Sat Sharma, the Bharatiya Janata Party’s unit chief in the Union territory, and three other former MLAs from the government accommodations provided to them while they were legislators, reported The Indian Express on Friday.

-Sharma was an MLA from Jammu West Assembly constituency between 2014 and 2019.
+Sharma was an MLA from Jammu West constituency between 2014 and 2019.

 This comes nearly two months after the Jammu and Kashmir and Ladakh High Court criticised the Estates Department in the Union territory for not initiating eviction proceedings against “illegal occupants” of government accommodations, according to Hindustan Times.